pressingspace/dmg-read-more/readme.md

 > search for and then choose a published **post**

 The search query is currently restricted to searching posts of *the same post type*.
-I determined this would be the most suitable approach to begin with.
+I assumed this would be the most suitable approach to begin with.

 If the requirement is to only search Posts then this could be hardcoded to `post`.

 If there is a requirement to link *between* post types (e.g. from a `post` to a `page`) then this could be achieved by adding a "Post type" selector above the search box.
 The selected Post type would determine the `type` query param of the search query.

 ### 2. Block Placeholder

 When the block is first added we could show a `Placeholder` with the post search control in it.

-This optimisation would reduce the time required for editors to add this block, and make it clearer that a linked post had not been selected.
+This optimisation would reduce the time required for editors to add this block, and make it clearer that a post had not yet been selected.

 ### 3. WP-CLI search results